 Or so I thought.
 The truth is the things you own either contribute or take from your life; there is no middle ground and my possessions were slowly robbing me of my peace of mind.

 WHAT HAPPENS WHEN ALL THE CLUTTER GOES AWAY?

-Late last year, in preparation for a seven-month overseas trip, I did what I think will be my final “big” declutter (although time will tell!
+Late last year, in preparation for a seven-month overseas trip, I did what I think will be my final “big” declutter—although time will tell!
 (You can read about my early experience with minimalism here.)

 I truly dug deep, pulling out those last few boxes from under the bed, sorting through our mysterious junk drawer, and emptying the very back of the cupboards.
 After that final round of letting go, I now feel confident saying that everything I own is either functional or beautiful.
 I am (officially) clutter-free!

 So how does it feel?

 As you probably expect, there are certainly practical advantages to having a minimalist home.
 My house is tidy and very easy to clean.
 Everything has its place, so finding things (and putting them away) is stress-free.
 I don’t waste any time making decisions about where to put things or what to keep.

 But the benefits of living in a minimalist home go far beyond housework and a tidy aesthetic.

 The most important change is the way I feel when I walk in the front door.
 Before minimalism, my home left me feeling exhausted and I felt like I was carrying a heavy weight on my shoulders but I feel completely different now.